kleenpulse/help_me_out/README.md

-# Next.js Chrome Extension Starter 🚀
+# Help Me Out Chrome Extension 🚀

 Next.js Chrome Extension Starter is a demo example application that demonstrates how to build a Chrome extension using Next.js.